peterdsp/Atlassian-Companion/README.md

 ---

-© 2025 — Built with ❤️ for busy teams using Jira.
+© 2025 — Built with ❤️ for busy teams using Atlassian.